 If you are not ready or not sure about dissolving your marriage, legally separating from your spouse is an option you can consider.
-Separation within a marriage is defined as a physical separation.
+Separation within a marriage, whether amicable or not, is defined as a physical separation.
 Typically, spouses live in different residences once they decide to separate.
 During a separation, you can make arrangements with your spouse regarding shared custody of the children, spousal support, and property rights.
-A qualified Albuquerque divorce attorney will inform you of your rights and the obligations that still exist during a separation.
+A qualified Albuquerque divorce attorney will inform you of your rights and the obligations that still exist during an amicable or non-amicable legal separation.

 New Mexico Legal Separation Attorney

 Some people want to file for divorce right away once they decide the marriage is no longer working.
 Other people need more time to figure out if divorce is the right choice.
 In those situations, filing for a legal amicable separation may be the best option.
 Reasons why people choose to separate and delay dissolving the marriage in its totality, include:

 - Worried about how a divorce will affect the family